nicolasfauchereau/metocean/README.md

 + [The point of entry (index) for the notebooks](http://nbviewer.ipython.org/github/nicolasfauchereau/metocean/blob/master/notebooks/index.ipynb)

 ## Some interesting tools

 + [runipy (running IPython notebooks from the command line)](http://nbviewer.ipython.org/github/nicolasfauchereau/metocean/blob/master/notebooks/runipy.ipynb)

-    see the note inside this notebook: **runipy** does not work with the new version of IPython (IPython 3.0, notebook format v4) but **nbconvert** (which comes with IPython) can now execute IPython notebooks in place.
+    see the note inside this notebook: older versions of **runipy** will not work with the new version of IPython (IPython 3.0) notebook (format V4).
+You will need to either upgrade using `pip install https://github.com/paulgb/runipy/archive/master.zip`
+    or use **nbconvert** (which comes with IPython) and can now execute IPython notebooks in place.

 + [Anaconda and conda](http://nbviewer.ipython.org/github/nicolasfauchereau/metocean/blob/master/notebooks/conda.ipynb)

 ## Some interesting libraries

 + [Pandas](http://nbviewer.ipython.org/github/nicolasfauchereau/metocean/blob/master/notebooks/pandas.ipynb)
 + [xray](http://nbviewer.ipython.org/github/nicolasfauchereau/metocean/blob/master/notebooks/xray.ipynb)